 "In the part-time MBA program, they teach you about finding the opportunity in the marketplace," says Miklas.
 "When the law passed, I realized that many bars and restaurants would have an increased need for BASSET-certification training.
 Several of the key people who helped me launch my business were colleagues of mine from DePaul's part-time MBA program.
 The timing couldn't have been more ideal.
 It was like the stars aligned!"

 Now the owner of BASSET Chicago, Miklas spends her days teaching courses and her evenings in school.
 She loves the flexibility of DePaul's Part-Time MBA program, but ultimately, it's what she's learning in her classes that keeps her here.

 "Some people why bother with graduate school when I own my own business," Miklas says, "But what I'm learning at DePaul, it's helping me run my business, it's helping me make professional connections and it's offering access to resources that aren't readily available to others.
 There is no doubt in my mind that choosing DePaul's Part-Time MBA program was one of the best decisions I have ever made."

-Learn more about the DePaul MBA, featuring many concentrations of study.
+Learn more about the DePaul MBA.